martinfuchs/DepthKit/README.md

 	</tr>
 </table>

 Once you have a calibration where all the checkerboards depth and image data match up for all the levels, you can move onto recording!
 As long as your camera and depth sensor lenses stay in position, you won't have to go through the painstaking process again.
-Now you know why we like to have a trusty mount!

-Troubleshooting
-I
-The application will not launch / crashes / crashes my computer The minimum graphics capabilities suggested to run the application are X Make sure you have not moved the data/ folder in relationship to the RGBDCapture or RGBDVisualize applications If you are using the Asus Xtion Pro, make sure you’ve installed the Sensecast Libraries package.
-If you are still experiencing problems... search the RGBDToolkit Google Groups II
-My depth camera feed is not showing up in the Calibrate Lenses tab Restart the application
-Disconnect and reconnect your depth camera
-If you are using Kinect, make sure that  you are running the appropriate Kinect capture application, 1414 or 1473, based on the model number on the bottom of the device
-Occasionally fully restarting the computer has helped with sensors that fail to recognize Launch the application and navigate to the Calibrate Lenses tab [screenshot] My depth camera’s field of view / principal point don’t match the figures given in the video If they are only slightly different, don’t worry!
-Try the process again from scratch by disconnecting devices and relaunching the application Is your lens clean?
-Make sure there is information in the scene that falls within the range visible to the sensor (3’–12’) and that there is variation in the scene; information in the foreground, middle and background.
-I’m getting bad error numbers when getting my RGB camera lens intrinsics Make sure that the exposure is set properly on the camera – if the whites of the checkerboards are too bright sometimes you need to shoot it again at a slightly darker exposure.
-Make sure you refocused on the checkerboard at every stage and that your aperture is no too low, making the depth of field shallow.
-Make sure there is no glare on the checkerboard from lights.
-Even one hot spot from a nearby light could throw off the reading
-Ensure that the checkerboard is flat and not moving, and well as the camera being firmly mounted to a tripod.
-The application crashes when I try to calibrate my DSLR lens Make sure your video files are compatible with the toolkit, H.264 or ProRes MOV’s.

-III - My

-Outro
+Phew!

 Link to Part 2
 Link to project website etc